Nothing conjures up tummy comfort more than savory vegetables in gravy, covered in a flaky, buttery crust.

 - 2 tablespoons unsalted butter

-- 2 cloves garlic, minced
+- 2 cloves garlic, finely chopped

-- 1 leek, cut into 1/2-inch pieces
+- 1 leek, chopped into ½-inch pieces

-- 2 large carrots, chopped
+- 2 large carrots, chopped into ½-inch pieces

-- 2 stalks celery, chopped
+- 2 stalks celery, chopped into ½-inch pieces

 - 1 tablespoon fresh sage, chopped